mxagar/cicd_guide/gitlab_ci_cd_howto.md

 ### 2.1 First Gitlab Pipeline for the Static Website

-Now, we'd like to pack all this into a itlab pipeline.
+Now, we'd like to pack all this into a Gitlab pipeline.
 Notes for the CI/CD pipeline on Gitlab:

 - The file `static-website/package.json` defined all the dependencies needed for our website, which are installed in the git-ignored folder `static-website/node_modules`.
 - Since we use docker containers for CI, we actively need to install the dependencies every time, thus, the installation commands must appear in our `.gitlab-ci.yml` file.
 - Additionally, we need to take a `node` docker image for our pipeline, otherwise a default `ruby` image is used (which has no `node` platform).